 3. Maintain a cool, dry climate.

-To offset the problems posed by Portland rains, patch up any leaks or cracks that might allow water to trickle through, and keep the climate in your attic or storage space cool and dry.
+To offset the problems posed by wet weather, patch up any leaks or cracks that might allow water to trickle through, and keep the climate in your attic or storage space cool and dry.
 Don’t keep it too cold, however, or it can become a haven for pests in the hotter summer months.

 4. Use preventive pest control products.